Prediabetes Diet: Foods To Eat And Avoid

 Frequently asked questions

-There is no one-size-fits-all diet for prediabetes, but a Mediterranean diet is regarded as the gold standard for people with prediabetes, with its emphasis on whole grains, lean protein and healthy fats.
+There is no one-size-fits-all diet for prediabetes, but the Mediterranean diet is often regarded as the gold standard.
+This diet emphasises whole grains, lean protein, and healthy fats.
+Other recommended diets include the ketogenic (keto) diet, intermittent fasting, and the DASH (Dietary Approaches to Stop Hypertension) diet.

 Written by